Vehicle Modifications and Insurance for Drivers With Disabilities (A Guide)

 Government Programs: Where to Find Help

-Various local projects offer grants to people with disabilities who are eligible.
-Check out the map below and click or tap on your state to see available programs near you.
+Local projects offer grants to people with disabilities.
+Click or tap your state to see available programs.

 Nonprofit Assistance Organizations

 If you’re looking for financial assistance, consider looking at nonprofits.
 Some organizations offer full payment, while others cover part of necessary expenses.
-Grants may vary depending on several factors, such as your income, physical needs, whether your insurance policy covers modifications and how much adaptive technology is necessary.
-To learn more, contact the state government office that handles services for persons with disabilities in your state.
+Grants vary based on factors like your income, physical needs, insurance coverage for modifications and adaptive technology requirements.
+Contact your state government office handling disability services for details.
 The following resources can also help you get started:

 • Help Hope Live: A nonprofit organization that helps individuals raise funds to cover expenses not covered by insurance.
 In the past, the organization has helped with unmet medical expenses related to cell and organ transplants or catastrophic injuries and illnesses.